anil26/mocha-minimal-async/README.md

 # mini-mocha

-A minimal synchronous mocha like DSL.
+A minimal asynchronous mocha like DSL.

 This project is based on the synchronous implemention of minimal mocha testing framework at https://github.com/ciju/mini-mocha.